StuBehan/CV/README.md

 **TYPHOON ROLE EQUIPMENT MAINTAINER | RAF CONINGSBY | JUN 08 – SEP 12**

 - Maintenance of Eurofighter Typhoon Role Equipment at RAF Coningsby's Aircraft Weapons Engineering Section, this involved time-based maintenance (flying hours and calendar) of Typhoon wing and fuselage pylons and their respective Ejection Release Units and also fault rectification, modification, and overhaul.

-#### This Skill

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 # Education